mui/material-ui/docs/src/pages/demos/selection-controls/selection-controls.md

 ## Accessibility

-All form controls should have a label to identify it, this includes radio buttons, checkboxes, and switches.
+All form controls should have labels, and this includes radio buttons, checkboxes, and switches.
 In most cases, this is done by using the `<label>` element ([FormControlLabel](/api/form-control-label/)).

 When a label can't be used, it's necessary to add an attribute directly to the input component.
 In this case, you can apply the additional attribute (e.g. `aria-label`, `aria-labelledby`, `title`) via the `inputProps` property.